Duardz/power-zone/README.md

 ## Getting in Touch

-If you're interested in learning more about this project, seeing a demo, or discussing similar development work, feel free to reach out:
+If you're interested in learning more about this project, seeing a demo, or discussing similar development work, feel free to reach out.

-- Email: [your-email@example.com]
-- Developer: [Your Name]

 I'm always happy to discuss the technical aspects of the project or explore how similar solutions might work for other organizations.